slyall/www-darkmere/content/linux.conf.au_guide.md

 * Some competition winners will be announced
 * The organisers and volunteers will be thanked, The head organiser(s) are usually gets a gift from the speakers.
-* The "Rusty Wrench Award" may be presented, although this sometimes happens at another time.
+* The **Rusty Wrench Award** may be presented, although this sometimes happens at another time.
 * The Venue for the conference in 2 years time may be briefly announced
 * Next Year's conference organisers will do a presentation.